Military service members and veterans have seen major changes to their pay and benefits over the past several years.

 Whether it’s health care, retirement benefits, commissaries and exchanges, family support, VA loans, GI bill education benefits or the plethora of other benefits, maximizing the options available to you is essential to making the most out of your military career.
-These are generous benefits.
-You’ve earned them.
-Getting smart about what has changed and what has not is worth your time.
+These are your benefits.
+Getting smart about the rewards you have earned is worth your time.

 Basic pay is determined by rank and length of service, with automatic raises when troops meet certain time and promotion markers.
 In addition, each year Congress determines how much of a pay raise all troops should get.